 We have already seen the Provide constructor.
 The Error constructor allows type providers to return useful error messages.
 The example in this section was purposefully simple.
-More complex type provider implementations, including a statically-checked SQLite binding, are available in an external collection 1.
+More complex type provider implementations, including a statically-checked SQLite binding, are available in an external collection1.

-C Target
+13.6 C Target

-The default target of Idris is C. Compiling via :
+The default target of Idris is C. Compiling via: